dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 ```

 In the `get_user_email` function above, we can see from the type
-signature that it takes a optional User value, and returns an optional
+signature that it takes a nullable User value, and returns an nullable
 string.
 The first thing the function does is check if the input `user`
 is None or not.
 This program was actually generated by o1-mini, so we
 can already see that the model understands that the user object is
-optional, and that it needs to be checked for None-ness before
+nullable, and that it needs to be checked for None-ness before
 anything else can be done.

 We can say that there are five variable “occurances” in the program,
-each of which can be either optional or not.
+each of which can be either nullable or not.
 There’s the first `user`
 in the if statement, the second `user` to the right of the `and` in
 `user.email`, there’s the `user.email` itself, the `user` on the
 second line, and finally the `user.email` on the second line.
 If we
 use Python’s typechecker, mypy, to check the types of each of these
 occurrences, we find that they have type `Optional[User]`, `User`,
 `Optional[str]`, `User`, and `str` respectively.
 That is, the first
-and third are optional, and the rest are not.
+and third are nullable, and the rest are not.

-## Detailed High-Level Optionality Test Results
+## Detailed High-Level Nullability Test Results

 ### Across Scale